 Glass curtain walling systems are generally highly sophisticated pieces of engineering.
 However, they can be classified into three broad types according to their method of fabrication and installation:

-Comprise of individual vertical and horizontal members, normally referred to as mullions and transoms, that are connected to each other and the floor slabs.
+Stick systems comprise of individual vertical and horizontal members, normally referred to as mullions and transoms, that are connected to each other and the floor slabs.
 Members are generally manufactured from aluminium sections and can be provided in a multitude of sizes, colours and finishes.

 The members are fabricated in the factory, delivered and installed on site piece by piece to create a grid.
 Once the members are erected the glazing and other panels are positioned in place.
 They are generally fixed in place with pressure plates.